n0711/hackathon_nov25_MVP/README.md

    py -3.10 -m venv .venv
    .\.venv\Scripts\Activate.ps1

+3. Install dependencies:
-3. Install dependencies (if requirements.txt is present): pip install -r requirements.txt
+   pip install -r requirements.txt

-4. Run the backend demo (adjust this command to the actual entrypoint): python app.py
+4. Run the test suite to verify everything works: pytest

-   If there is no app.py, check the src/ or learntwin/ folders for the main entrypoint and update this README accordingly.
+   At this stage LearnTwin behaves as a Python library with tests rather than a standalone server application.
+To explore the core logic, inspect the modules under src/ and learntwin/.

 ## Sample data